A week of Abel Prize celebrations

 Location: The Norwegian Academy of Science and Letters

-21 May 2013 at 14:00
+25 May 2021 at 14:00

-Abel Prize Award Ceremony
+Abel Prize award ceremony

-Location: University Aula, Oslo
+Location: University Aula in Oslo

-The Abel Prize will be presented to the laureate at an award ceremony in Oslo, Norway.
+The Abel Prize will be presented to the laureate(s) at the award ceremony in Oslo

-21 May 2013 at 19:00
+25 May 2021 at 19:00

-The Abel Lectures and Science Lecture
+The Abel Lectures

 2012: Endre Szemerédi